tstack/lnav/src/internals/cmd-ref.rst

 :show-only-this-file
 ^^^^^^^^^^^^^^^^^^^^

-  Show only the file for the top line in the view
+  Show only the file for the focused line in the view

 ----